 The parade marches north up 5th Avenue (against the normal one-way direction of traffic), from 44th Street to 86th Street.

-Below, at left, we're standing in the middle of 5th Avenue just south of 86th, looking south in the direction of the approaching parade.
+We're standing in the middle of 5th Avenue just south of 86th, looking south in the direction of the approaching parade.

-At right, we're further south, near the Metropolitan Museum of Art at 80th-84th.
+Here we're further south, near the Metropolitan Museum of Art at 80th-84th.
 An active-duty Army unit is approaching!

 Some active-duty military units march in the parade carrying the M1 Garand.